-Let us restrict ourselves to transcendental confluent Heun functions, which are obtained by imposing the $\delta_N$ -condition \cite{Fiziev2010,Slavyanov2000}: $C_{n+2} = 0$, whence it follows $\alpha + n \varepsilon =0.$ Only the components with $C_{12}$ and $C_{22}$ in general solutions (\ref{solR1M0}), (\ref{solR2M0}) satisfy this constrain, at this we obtain imaginary energies
+Let us restrict ourselves to the transcendental confluent Heun functions, which are obtained by imposing the $\delta_N$ -condition \cite{Fiziev2010,Slavyanov2000}: $C_{n+2} = 0$, whence it follows $\alpha + n \varepsilon =0.$ Only the components with $C_{12}$ and $C_{22}$ in general solutions (\ref{solR1M0}), (\ref{solR2M0}) satisfy this constrain, at this we obtain the imaginary energies

-The derived energy quasispectrum determines the frequencies which represent the scattering resonances of the fields in the black hole spacetime (not bound states) \cite{Vieira2016,Dariescu2021}.
+The derived energy quasispectrum determines the frequencies which represent the scattering resonances of the fields in the black hole spacetime \cite{Vieira2016,Dariescu2021}.
 The resonances characterize the poles of the transmission (re\-flec\-tion) amplitudes dependencies on the energy.
+In opposite to the case of Kerr black hole \cite{Dariescu2021}, the values of resonant energies do not possess the real part and are imaginary ones, similarly to the Schwarzschild case.
+It seems to be related with absence of the bound states.
+Nevertheless, the non-vanishing NUT charge influences the wave characteristics.
 Thus, the resonant energies associated with the massless fermion are decreased with the rise of NUT charge $a$ compared with the Schwarzschild black hole levels.

-\section{Effective potential}
+\subsubsection{Effective potential}

-Let us discuss the possibility to describe the system under consideration with the use of the concept of an effective potential.
-To this end, we introduce the new variables $f(x)=R_1+R_2, g(x)=i(R_1-R_2).$ Then the radial equations (\ref{eqsysRgM012}) take the form
+Let us discuss the possibility of describing the system under consideration using the concept of the effective potential.
+To this end, we introduce the new variables $f(x)=R_1+R_2, g(x)=i(R_1-R_2)$.
+Then the radial equations (\ref{eqsysRgM012}) take the form

 The corresponding second order equations are